sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 ### Business

-- A dedicated project manager point of contact for the rollout process
+- A dedicated project manager who serves as the point of contact for the rollout process.
-- A mutual non-disclosure agreement, and any additional approvals or special status required to allow Sourcegraph to manage infrastructure access tokens (listed below)
+- A mutual non-disclosure agreement and any additional approvals or special status required to allow Sourcegraph to manage infrastructure access tokens (listed below).
-- Acceptance of our [Terms of Service for private instances](https://about.sourcegraph.com/terms-private) or an enterprise contract
+- Acceptance of our [Terms of Service for private instances](https://about.sourcegraph.com/terms-private) or an enterprise contract.

 ### Technical

 - A dedicated technical point of contact for the installation process.
-- [Tokens with read access to your code hosts](../admin/external_service/index.md) (we will direct you on how to enter them)
+- [Tokens with read access to your code hosts](../admin/external_service/index.md) (we will direct you on how to enter them).
 - [Keys, access tokens, or any other setup required to integrate your SSO (single sign-on) provider with Sourcegraph](../admin/auth/index.md), as well as support from a member of your team with administrator access to your SSO provider to help set up and test the integration.
 - If you desire VPN/IP-restricted access, we will need to know the IP/CIDR source ranges of your enterprise VPN to allow access to the instance.

 ## Security

-Your managed instance will be accessible over HTTPS/TLS, provide storage volumes that are encrypted at rest, and would have access restricted to only your team through your enterprise VPN and/or internal [SSO (single sign-on provider)](../admin/auth/index.md) of choice.
+Your managed instance will be accessible over HTTPS/TLS, provide storage volumes that are encrypted at rest, and have access restricted to only your team through your enterprise VPN and/or internal [SSO (single sign-on provider)](../admin/auth/index.md) of choice.

-If you decide for your manged instance to be public, we will provide security capabilities from Cloudflare such as WAF and rate-limiting.
+If you would like your managed instance to be public, we will provide security capabilities from Cloudflare such as WAF and rate-limiting.
 We will also provide a firewall to protect your instance from malicious traffic.

-It will be hosted in completely isolated Google Cloud infrastructure, with minimal access even within the Sourcegraph team, both for security and billing purposes.
+Your instance will be hosted in isolated Google Cloud infrastructure.
 See our [employee handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/) to learn more about the cloud architecture we use.
 Both your team and limited Sourcegraph personnel will have application-level administrator access to the instance.

 Only essential Sourcegraph personnel will have access to the instance, server, code, and any other sensitive materials, such as tokens or keys.
-The employees or contractors with access would be bound by the same terms as Sourcegraph itself.
-Learn more in our [network security policies for Sourcegraph Cloud](https://about.sourcegraph.com/security) or [contact us](https://about.sourcegraph.com/contact/sales) with any questions/concerns.
+The employees or contractors with access are bound by the same terms as Sourcegraph itself.
+Learn more in our [network security policies for Sourcegraph Cloud](https://about.sourcegraph.com/security) or [contact us](https://about.sourcegraph.com/contact/sales) with any questions or concerns.

 ## Accommodating special requirements